-Light Wood Floors or Dark Hardwood Floors?
+Light Hardwood Floors or Dark Hardwood Floors?
 Which is Best?

 On This Page:

-Choosing whether to go with a light or dark wood floor color is a passionate decision.
-Typically, you love one and hate the other.
-There is no right answer.
-To make the right choice for you, start by selecting the color range that speaks to you and fits the space.
+Choosing whether to go with a light or dark hardwood flooring color can sometimes be a tough decision.
+Typically, you love one and hate the other, and really there is no right answer.
+To make the right choice for you, start by selecting the hardwood color range that speaks to you and fits the space.
 You can always add other design elements around the floor's color or tone.

 We've laid out some design pros and cons for both light and dark hardwood floors to help you choose.